ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/oauth_deploy_examples.md

 ![github id](/images/oauth-flask-urls-50.png){:width="700px"}

-Once you register your heroku app, GitHub will generate a Client ID and Client Secret for your application.
+Once you register your heroku app, GitHub will generate Client ID and Client Secret values for your application.
 You will need these values for the next part.

 ![github id](/images/github-client-id-and-client-secret-example-50.png){:width="700px"}

 # Step 3 : Register on Heroku
 1. Log in to your Heroku account online and select your app.
 2. Then under “Settings,” you will find a section called “Config Vars.”
 This is where you will assign values to the 4 configuration variables listed below.
-The screenshot demonstrates how to assign values to the config vars.
+The screenshot below demonstrates how to assign values to the config vars.

 The 4 Config Vars in Heroku: